01 of 13

 Le Bath Room brings a piece of the Dead Sea to urban Montreal, filling its circular flotation baths with Epsom salt which gives clients a sensation of effortless suspension, the alleged key to this treatment's total mind-body relaxation effect.

-A Plateau neighborhood spa conveniently located on rue St. Denis, Le Bath Room doesn't just do baths.
+A Plateau neighborhood spa conveniently located on Rue St. Denis, Le Bath Room doesn't just do baths.
 Over a dozen different massage techniques are performed.
-Just one caveat for unlinigual English speaker.
-All website information is in French only.Continue to 6 of 13 below.
+Just one caveat for unilingual English speakers: all website information is in French only.Continue to 6 of 13 below.

 06 of 13